The ship’s smith

-Forging red-hot iron
+Forging tools and fixtures from red-hot iron

 Seppe forges pretty much everything the vessels need, from tools and fittings to bolts, nails and rivets.
 There are almost no limits to what he can magic up from the smithy.

-He mostly works on maritime assignments, but he also has experience from working on decorative projects.
+Our blacksmith works mainly on maritime assignments, but he also has experience from working on decorative projects.
 As well as making lots of maritime wrought iron items, he has also made wrought iron products for a number of uses, such as:

 In the past year, the ship’s smith has had major assignments in connection with the restoration of the polar vessels Fram and Gjøa at Fram Museum in Oslo.